marissamanley/2016_Voter_Information/README.md

 # Proposal
 ## Problem
-Over the past decade there have been discussions over whether online elections are feasible and whether they could replace physical elections.
-Such a system would require a strong defense against attacks, while also having a reliable and convenient vote counting process.
+There have been discussions throughout the last decade over whether online elections are feasible and whether they could replace physical elections.
+Such a system would require a strong defense against attacks while also having a reliable and convenient vote counting process.
 How a vote counting and result displaying system could be implemented is the problem we seek to solve.

 ## Motivation
-If online elections become more of a possibility, it will be important to understand some possible solutions for storing voter data and producing election results.
+If online elections become feasible, it will be important to understand some possible solutions for storing voter data and producing election results.
 We want to provide a preliminary implementation for this part of the online voting process.
 This sets up an initial step from which a more involved and fully-fledged structure can be built.

+## Features Implemented
-Features Implemented: The program allows the user to access all generated national, senatorial, and representative election data from the 2020 election.
+The program allows the user to access randomly generated national, senatorial, and representative election data from the 2020 election.
 The user can select whether to access the data from the AVL Tree or the Unordered Map, or to complete a Time Comparison.
-Then, the user can select whether to see the national election data on the national level, select to see the senatorial election data for all 50 U.S. states, or input a number associated with each of the 50 U.S. states.
+Then, the user can select whether to see the national election data on the national level or the senatorial election data for all 50 U.S. states, or input a number associated with each of the 50 U.S. states.
 If a state is selected, the user can select whether to see the national election data on the state level, the senatorial election data for that state, all the representative election data for that state, or they can select to choose one of the district’s